PrismarineJS/flying-squid/doc/API.md

 });
 ```

-If we keep Plugin B and replace Plugin A with Plugin C, we'll see that the player can move freely but will not recieve the
+If we keep Plugin B and replace Plugin A with Plugin C, we'll see that the player can move freely but will not receive the
 word "HI" and other players will be unable to see their movements.

 Finally, there is hidden cancel.
-This is the second paramater in cancel, and allows plugins to hide the fact that they cancelled
+This is the second parameter in cancel, and allows plugins to hide the fact that they cancelled
 the default action from other plugins.
 It's best not to use this, but I know somebody will someday need this.

 Plugin D